acdh-oeaw/arche-docker-config/README.md

  It has a following structure:

 * `yaml` - directory with config files parts.
 In this particular setup configuration parts are merged together for particular services' configuration by corresponding scripts in the `run.d` directory.
 When deploying don't forget to copy `yaml/local.yaml.sample` to `yaml/local.yaml` and adjust its content.
+    * From the arche-docker Docker image point of view you can just provide a single `config.yaml` in the config repository root.
+But if your config deploys many additional components (here also OAI-PMH, resolver and GUI services) the approach used here may be more convenient.
 * `composer.json` - describes PHP dependencies of the repository components.
 If you add your own PHP components to the repository deployment, you may consider extending it.
 These dependencies are automatically installed into `/home/www-data/vendor` and updated on every repository container start.
 * `run.d` - allows you to add initialization scripts to be run before the supervisord is started.
 * `supervisord.conf.d` - allows you to add additional services definition.
 All files with names ending with `.conf` are included in the container's supervisord config.